 People have different attitudes toward driving.
 For some, it is relaxing and entertaining, and they love spending time behind the wheel.
-Others get stressed out over traffic jams or have a fear or highways.
+Others get stressed out over traffic jams or have a fear of highways.
 We are all different, but confident drivers (not over-confident) are less likely to get involved in accidents.
 Below you will find a few tips on how to become a better, more organized, and relaxed driver.

 Learn to Plan Your Route

 One of the stress triggers of drivers is being late due to the traffic.
-If you spend a few minutes to plan your route, maybe run through Google Maps to see the scenes you are going to see, you will be more familiar with the route, even if you have never been on a long drive before.
+If you spend a few minutes planning your route, maybe run through Google Maps to see the scenes you are going to see, you will be more familiar with the route, even if you have never been on a long drive before.
 Plan your stops and your alternative routes, so you feel confident that you have everything covered.
 Get some relaxing music on, just in case you do get stuck in traffic.

 Know Your Anxiety Triggers

 It is also crucial that you understand what stresses you out before the drive.
 If it is being afraid of running late, allow an extra 5-10 minutes.
 If you arrive early, you can reward yourself with a hot drink or a muffin, and if there is a hold-up, you can still make it.
 Other people simply don’t like busy roads, and if that is you, you should try to find a back way to avoid anxiety behind the wheel.